Natural-Language-Interfaces-CG/charter/charter-nli.md

 # Natural Language Interfaces for the Web of Data (NLIWoD) Community Group Charter

 The **mission** of the <a href="https://www.w3.org/community/nli/">NLIWoD Community Group</a> is to provide standards to analyze, model, unify, test, benchmark and enhance natural language interfaces for the Web of Data.
 The core goal is to improve the reusability of systems and to increase as well as measure their quality and performance in an effective and efficient way.

 The group aims at developing modules, benchmarks and test standards as well as an unified data vocabulary and ontology to foster a growing interface landscape.
 This includes question answering, information retrieval, keyword search, answer verbalisation and so on.

-Furthermore, the NLIWoD CG will incubate a wide and collaborative environment for researchers, industrials and practitioners.
-We hope, that research as well as industry projects will support and benefit of this community group’s activity.
+Furthermore, the NLIWoD CG will incubate a wide and collaborative environment for researchers, companies and practitioners.
+We hope, that research as well as industry projects will support and benefit from this community group’s activity.

 [Join the NLIWoD Working Group.](https://www.w3.org/community/wp-login.php?redirect_to=%2Fcommunity%2Fnli%2Fjoin)